 If you want to make a donation to say thanks for the effort, feel free to put some money into the next good cause you find and then send me an email saying what you contributed.
 I'd love to hear from you.

 There is now a Kindle version of the text available.
 You can find it here.

 If you want to translate the text then feel free to do so, as long as the book has something yellow on the cover.
 If you want to sell your translation that's fine too, but you are not allowed to charge more than the price of a translation of the novel "Pride and Prejudice" by Jane Austen in your language.
 I'd also love to know of your translations, if you email me at foundamistake (see above) I'll link through to your translation from this page.

 The Windows Phone Blue book was written for Windows Phone version 8.0 and tells you all about software development for that platform.
-You can download your own copy from here, this includes a whole set of matching demonstration programs.
+You can download your own copy from here.
+There is also a whole set of matching demonstration programs you can find here.

 The book tells you how to develop applications and games using XAML and XNA using MonoGame.
 It will serve as a good introduction to Windows Phone development for an experienced C# developer.

 This is Version 2.0 of my XNA Book.
 Download it from Microsoft Faculty Connection here.